KiCad/kicad-doc/src/rest/eeschema/source/eeschema.rst

 XSLT itself is a an XML language very suitable for XML transformations.
 There is a free program called *xsltproc* that you can download and install.
-The xsltproc program can be used to read the Intermediate XML netlist input file, appl y a style-sheet to transform the input, and save the results in an output file.
-Use of x sltproc requires a style-sheet file using XSLT conventions.
+The xsltproc program can be used to read the Intermediate XML netlist input file, apply a style-sheet to transform the input, and save the results in an output file.
+Use of xsltproc requires a style-sheet file using XSLT conventions.
 The full conversion process is handle d by Eeschema, after it is configured once to run xsltproc in a specific way.